List of Blue's Clues characters: Steve

-Steve (played by Steve Burns) is the host for the show's first four seasons (and one of the former hosts of the Blue's Clues franchise).
-He is Blue's owner and caregiver.
-He wears a distinctive green-striped long-sleeve polo shirt with khakis and brown shoes.
-He loves anything that has a similar pattern.
-He's intelligent, energetic, friendly, clever, helpful and sympathetic but sometimes clumsy, wild, impulsive, and forgetful.
-Steve and Blue are best friends.
-He's always excited and prepared to play Blue's Clues, but can almost never find clues himself and relies on the viewer to help locate them.
-Whenever he finds a clue, he draws it in a pocket-sized pad of paper called the Handy Dandy Notebook.
+Steve (played by Steve Burns) is the host of the show's first four seasons.
+He is Blue's first owner and caregiver.
+He is intelligent, cheerful, friendly, helpful and sympathetic, but sometimes clumsy, impulsive and forgetful.
+He is always excited and prepared to play Blue's Clues, but can almost never find clues himself and relies on the viewer to help locate them.
+Whenever he finds a clue, he draws it on a pocket-sized pad of paper called the Handy Dandy Notebook.
 When he finishes a game of Blue's Clues, he sits in a giant red armchair called the Thinking Chair and comes up with possible solutions to Blue's puzzles.
-Within the first two seasons (some in the second), he would give out wrong and silly answers during thinking time, much to Blue's dismay, even in "Blue's Big Musical", "Blue's Big Costume Party", and "Blocks".
+Within the first two seasons, he would give out wrong and silly answers during thinking time, much to Blue's dismay.
 His favorite time of the day is mail time when he receives a letter from Mailbox.
-He owns a stuffed anteater named Horace, which indicates that anteaters are also his favorite animal.
-At the end of the fourth season, Steve becomes the mentor to his younger brother, Joe, because he teaches him to play "Blue's Clues" in the episode "Joe Gets a Clue" and after that, leaves for college on a hopscotch scholarship and leaves Joe to take care of his house and Blue.
+At the end of the fourth season, Steve becomes the mentor to his younger brother, Joe, because he teaches him to play "Blue's Clues" in the episode "Joe Gets a Clue".
+After that, Steve leaves for college on a hopscotch scholarship and leaves Joe to take care of his house and Blue.
 There, he becomes the varsity captain for the hopscotch team at his college as revealed in the 100th episode special.
-In the reboot series Blue's Clues & You!, Steve has since graduated and now runs the Blueprints Detective Agency (BDA) and appears as a recurring character.
-He is the one that most countries dubbed or replaced (there are three countries known for Steve replacement, first in UK, where British TV personality Kevin Duala got the role, second in Portugal, third in Korea).
+Years after the original series, a background civilian for the 2009 animated film Up was allegedly created after himself, this time in CGI animation, seen watching Carl's house being lifted by balloons, taking flight from town towards the beginning of the film.
+In the reboot series Blue's Clues & You!, Steve has since graduated from college and now runs the Blueprints Detective Agency (BDA) and appears as a recurring character.
+He is the one that most countries dubbed or replaced (there are three countries known for Steve's replacement, first in the UK, where British TV personality Kevin Duala got the role, second in Portugal, third in Korea).